visrealm/pico9918/nocut/README.md

-## PICO9918 STLs

-Any 3D print or CAD files related to the PICO9918.

 ## TI-99/4A no-cut mod

 The no-cut mod for the TI-99/4A consists of a custom PCB which replaces the original A/V DIN socket: